-Welcome to THW’s 2022-23 Vezina Trophy tracker, which hopes to rank the NHL’s leading goaltenders using a blend of traditional and more modern analytical tools on a monthly basis for the duration of the regular season.
+Welcome to THW’s 2022-23 Vezina Trophy tracker, which hopes to rank the NHL’s leading goaltenders using a blend of traditional and more modern analytical tools for the duration of the regular season.

 Latest News & Highlights

 Shesterkin figures to be a Vezina contender for the next half-decade at the least, but don’t expect him to be named a finalist this season.

 2022-23 Stats: 64 GP – .920 SV% – 2.49 GAA – 33.5 GSAx

 It speaks to the caliber of this year’s Vezina field that Connor Hellebuyck, who submitted one of the best regular seasons of his career and may not even be named a finalist for the award.

 Hellebuyck made a league-leading 64 starts this season and faced the third-most shots in the league.
 Despite facing such a heavy workload, the 2019-20 Vezina winner finished the year tied for fourth in SV% among qualified goalies with only the three netminders slotting in ahead of him on these rankings saving more goals above expected on the year.

 In tandem with the Winnipeg Jets’ slide heading into the postseason (they were 20th in points percentage since January 1), Hellebuyck’s traditional numbers dipped beyond his usual standard.

 Since the turn of the year, Hellebuyck posted a .913 SV% and a 2.64 GAA (both ranked 18th among goalies with at least 10 games played in that span), but his advanced metrics paint him in a much more favourable light.
 He still saved 15.8 goals more than expected, sitting seventh in the league since January 1.